CLI Flags Reference

 Scope: CLIProxy commands (ccs cliproxy, provider commands)

-Purpose: Enable detailed quota fetch and token refresh diagnostics
+Purpose: Enable detailed diagnostics

 Priority: LOW